-Flying at heights between 500 and 5,000 feet our "preferred route" will take you down the Clyde Estuary past Greenock and Dunoon then you turn South towards the town of Rothesay on the Isle of Bute, the ancient stronghold of Scottish kings.
+Flying at heights between 500 and 5,000 feet our "preferred route" will take you down the Clyde Estuary past the towns of Greenock and Dunoon towards the town of Rothesay on the Isle of Bute, the ancient stronghold of Scottish kings.

 Look out for Toward Castle with its fascinating second world war history and the 12th century Rothesay Castle with its moat and drawbridge.

-Views of Arran and the Mull of Kintyre should be available as you make your way past Loch Striven towards the Kyles of Bute and the village of Tighnabruaich – with great visibility you can even see Northern Ireland !
+Views of Arran and the Kintyre peninsula should be available as you make your way past Loch Striven towards the Kyles of Bute and the village of Tighnabruaich.

 LOOK OUT FOR ....